 Sixteen years ago Transmeta, a small low power chip, forced Intel to rebuild its desktop PC processors to fulfill the demands of notebooks.
-Now, Intel is changing its PC processors to a totally new market: self-driving cars.
+Now, Intel is changing its PC processors to an entirely new market: self-driving cars.

-Intel has aligned with Mobileye—the inventors of Tesla Motors’ autopilot system—and Delphi a auto parts maker, according to many reports.
-Intel has planned to put a Core i7 inside self-driving cars as the main controller, apparently, together with the Mobileye EyeQ chips, according to The New York Times.
-Afterwards Intel will use a “more powerful and unnamed processor to be unveiled in a few weeks”—maybe at the Consumer Electronics Show in Las Vegas in January.
+Intel has aligned with Mobileye—the inventors of Tesla Motors’ autopilot system—and Delphi an auto parts maker, according to many reports.
+Intel has planned to put a Core i7 inside self-driving cars as the central controller, apparently, together with the Mobileye EyeQ chips, according to The New York Times.
+Afterward, Intel will use a “more powerful and unnamed processor to be unveiled in a few weeks”—maybe at the Consumer Electronics Show in Las Vegas in January.

 Intel is chasing a growing market for its chips.
 At present it is a small market: About 250 million or so “PCs are likely to be sold this year, while it has taken many years for 240 million cars to accumulate on U.S. roads.”
 Most of these cars lack the latest high-tech features, however, and none at present is self-driving.
 Intel aims to be inside the future cars that will replace the installed base, and then some.
 By 2035, it has been estimated by the International Energy Agency that the total number of cars on the road, all over will be 1.7 billion.